jdm79/hansard-scraper-bot/README.md

 I've put this up here as much for my future self, to remind me how this all works and to use as a template.

-You can visit me on Twitter [here](https://twitter.com/HansardLord).
+You can visit this bot on Twitter [here](https://twitter.com/HansardLord).

 ### Features